Self-exclusion on casino sites

 Registration in the registry prohibits registration on all local platforms operating under the license of this state.

-- Eliminates the risk of "jumping" between sites.
+3. Advantages of the multi-platform approach:- Eliminates the risk of "jumping" between sites.

 - Single sign-on to the registry instead of settings at each site.